 The HDOCK server is to predict the binding complexes between two molecules like proteins and nucleic acids by using a hybrid docking strategy.
-Therefore, the user needs to provide input for the two molecule to be docked.
+Therefore, users need to provide input for the two molecule to be docked.
 The HDOCK server can accept four types of input for molecules:

 Only ONE type of input is needed for each molecule.

-If more than one types of input are provided, the first will be used.
-For the "PDB ID:ChainID" input, the user can provide one singel chain ID or multiple chain IDs.
+If more than one types of input are provided, the first one will be used.
+For the "PDB ID:ChainID" input, the user can provide one single chain ID or multiple chain IDs.
 For example, "1CGI:E" stands for the chain E of the pdb file of 1CGI; "1AHW:AB" stands for the chains A and B of the pdb file of 1AHW.
-If only the sequence is provided, the server will automatically constuct a model structure from a homologous template in the Protein Data Bank using a in-house modeling pipeline of HH Suite , Clustaw2, and MODELLER.
-Currently, the squequence input is only supported for proteins.
+If only a sequence is provided, the server will automatically constuct a model structure from a homologous template in the Protein Data Bank using a in-house modeling pipeline of HH Suite , Clustaw2, and MODELLER.
+Currently, the sequence input is only supported for proteins.
 For DNA/RNA, users need to submit their own structures for docking.
-In addition, users are also recommended to submit their own pdb file if the protein contains multiple chains, as the pipeline is currently designed to model single-chain proteins.
+In addition, users are also recommended to submit their own pdb file if the protein contains multiple chains, as our pipeline is currently designed to model single-chain proteins.

 195:A, 203-206:A, 108:Bwhich stand for residues 195, 203-206 of chain A, and 108 of chain B. Note that the residues in a line must be separated by comma.